fedora-copr/flask-whooshee/docs/index.rst

 Changelog
 ---------

+* Added configuration option ``WHOOSHEE_ENABLE_INDEXING`` that allows turning off indexing (useful when importing large test sets that don't require indexing in order to actually execute the tests).
 * Fixed whooshee search for `str` objects containing unicode characters on Python 2.7.
 * Python 2.6 is no longer officially supported, although flask-whooshee